Updated: 16 September 2025

 1. Raise awareness

-With the Bank of England expecting the rate of inflation to remain above 10% for the next few months - raising awareness of underinsurance and educating customers of the possible impact is more important than ever.
-Ensure your customers understand that if a business isn’t insured adequately then a loss may become a financial burden to the business.
+Raising awareness of underinsurance and educating customers of the possible impact in the event of claim.
+Ensure your customers understand that if a business isn’t insured adequately then a loss may become a financial burden to their business.
+What is Underinsurance?
+Read our guide to understanding underinsurance and the risks of being underinsured.

 2. Encourage regular property valuations